The Tu-144: The Future That Never Was

 en 2 : growing (en hausse)

-V - Cas possessifs
+V - Genitive cases / Cas possessifs

-- Traduire en français les exemples suivants / Translate the following examples into French
+- Translate the following examples into French / Traduire en français les exemples suivants

 the world's first supersonic passenger jet (§7) :